WojciechMula/ternarylogiccli/README.rst

 Expressions may contain parentheses and operators ``and``/``&``, ``or``/``|``, ``xor``/``^``, ``not``/``~``.
 There might be up to three variables, their names are derived from the expression.
+By default, the first variable that appears in an expression becomes the most significant; the order of variables can be explicitly set with ``--vars`` argument (see example 5).

 See also a `programming library <https://github.com/WojciechMula/ternary-logic>`_ that gives similar API, but works with SSE, AVX, AVX2 and x86 instruction sets.